 Running an ecommerce business is never an easy feat, especially during the holidays.
 You’ll be busy fulfilling orders, engaging with customers, and handling other day-to-day operations.
 It is important to prepare for the influx of customers beforehand.

 Social media marketing is a great way to heavily influence current and potential customers.
-In fact, online stores who have a social media presence see 32% more sales on average than those who don’t.
+In fact, online stores that have a social media presence see 32% more sales on average than those who don’t.

 Here are the top benefits of using a social media calendar and tips to plan out your holiday social media marketing strategy: